rust-lang/rust/text/0000-inline-semantic.md

 This RFC tries to abide by the following restrictions:

 1. **Precise caller location**.
-Standard library functions which commonly panics will report the source location at where the user call them.
+Standard library functions which commonly panic will report the source location as where the user called them.
 The source location should never point inside the standard library.
 Examples of these functions include `Option::unwrap` and `HashMap::index`.

 2. **Source compatibility**.
-User should never need to modify existing source code to benefit from the improved precision.
+Users should never need to modify existing source code to benefit from the improved precision.

 3. **Debug-info independence**.
 The precise caller location can still be reported even after stripping of debug information, which is very common on released software.

 4. **Interface independence**.
-The implementation of a trait should be able to decide whether to accept a the caller information.
-It shouldn't require the trait itself to enforce it, i.e. it should not affect the signature of the function.
+The implementation of a trait should be able to decide whether to accepts the caller information; it shouldn't require the trait itself to enforce it.
+It should not affect the signature of the function.
 This is an extension of rule 2, since the `Index` trait is involved in `HashMap::index`.
 The stability of `Index` must be upheld, e.g. it should remain object-safe, and existing implementions should not be forced to accept the caller location.

-Restriction 4 "interface independence" is currently not implemented due to lack of post-monomorphized MIR pass, but `#[implicit_caller_location]` itself as a language feature follows this restriction.
+Restriction 4 "interface independence" is currently not implemented due to lack of post-monomorphized MIR pass, but implementing `#[implicit_caller_location]` as a language feature follows this restriction.

 ## Alternatives